Which newspapers offer a student discount?

 It's not a newspaper in the traditional sense, but The Economist is hard to beat when it comes to summarising and analysing the goings-on of the past seven days.

-As the name suggests, The Economist is definitely one for business and finance students to consider.
+As the name suggests, The Economist is one for business and finance students to consider.
 However, it's no one-trick pony.
 Anyone with an interest in politics, the environment or any kind of social issue should give it a read.

 -